These short videos walk you through what you need to know about shared equity.

 At Keystart, we don't adopt a 'one type fits all' approach, as every person's situation is different.
-Our team will work with you to help you find a suitable solution for you depending on your income and household size, whether that's a shared ownership loan or one of our other loan products.
+Our team will work with you to help you find a suitable solution for you, depending on your income and household size, whether that's a shared equity loan or one of our other loan products.

-Keystart is the only lender that offers this kind of loan in Western Australia.
-Our shared ownership home loan assists you if you are unable to afford a 100% home loan, including if you:
+Our shared equity home loan assists you if you are unable to afford a 100% home loan, including if you:

 This will be your home, so general maintenance, payments for your rates, insurance, any strata levies and property valuations are solely the responsibility of yourself as the owner.